CosmWasm Contracts

 Without going through governance, it would be easy to upload a malicious contract that exploits having zero gas (such as a state bloat attack).
 By going through governance, custom contracts can be reviewed by the community and core team.

-2. If the contract charges any fees, be sure to take advantage of Stargaze’s Developer Royalties.
+If the contract charges any fees, be sure to take advantage of Stargaze’s Developer Royalties.
 Developer Royalties enable developers to earn 50% of all fees that go through their custom contracts.

-3. Submit a Commonwealth post, explaining what your contract does, with a link to the source code.
+Submit a post, explaining what your contract does, with a link to the source code.
 Smart contracts on Stargaze are required to be open source.
 Non-contract code such as frontend and backend may be private.

-4. Contact the Core Team for a review and audit of your code.
+Contact the Core Team for a review and audit of your code.

 Developer Royalties cannot be combined with bounties or Community Pool funding.
 For example, if you receive Community Pool funding for your contract, it cannot also receive Developer Royalties.